UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_windows.rst

 https://code.google.com/p/tortoisegit/

-which integrates git with the file manager.
+Which integrates git with the file manager.
 Feel free to use this if you already have an understanding of how git works, but for the purposes of learning, it may be better to use a command line client (git Bash above).

 pip